 - Talking Math: 6 Strategies for Getting Students to Engage in Mathematical Discourse

 - Curriculum Associates: Leveraging For-profit Power With a Nonprofit Purpose

-Dr. Gladis Kersaint is a Professor of Mathematics Education at the University of South Florida.
+Dr. Gladis Kersaint is a Professor of Mathematics Education at the University of Connecticut.

 Stay in-the-know with all things EdTech and innovations in learning by signing up to receive the weekly Smart Update.
 This post includes mentions of a Getting Smart partner.
 For a full list of partners, affiliate organizations and all other disclosures please see our Partner page.